mcritz/MagiCache/README.md

  This format initializes a MagiCache-backed property with an initial value `@Cached<Int>(key: "meaningOfLife", value: 42) var meaningOfLife`

- A powerful use case would be to just cache bytes themselves wrapped in `Data` `@Cached<Data>(key: "myPrecious") var theOneRing`
+ A powerful use case would be to just cache bytes wrapped in `Data` `@Cached<Data>(key: "myPrecious") var theOneRing`